 What are the different types of PMI and how are they calculated?

-UK Manufacturing PMI
+Manufacturing PMI

 Manufacturing PMI is derived from a survey of 600 industrial companies to measure the performance of the manufacturing sector.
 It is based on five individual indexes which count towards the overall figure with different percentages.
-They include New Orders (30%), Output (25%), Employment (20%), Suppliers’ Delivery Times (15%) and Stock of Items Purchased (10%).
+They are New Orders (30%), Output (25%), Employment (20%), Suppliers’ Delivery Times (15%) and Stock of Items Purchased (10%).

-UK Services PMI
+Services PMI

 Services PMI is collated through data from companies in the transport and communication sector, financial intermediation, business services, personal services, computing and IT and hotels and restaurants.
 The index tracks several variables, such as sales, employment and prices.
+Smart Currency Exchange is included in this data.

-UK Construction PMI
+Construction PMI

 Construction PMI is collected from surveys of over 170 construction companies.
 It covers several divisions, such as commercial work, housebuilding and civil engineering.